-Presentation Skills Tips You Should Ignore (And What To Do Instead)
+Presentation Skills Tips You Should Ignore

 The world is full of people giving advice, often on subjects in which they have no real expertise.
 I’ve taken to ‘collecting’ some of the more misleading, ill-informed and downright bizarre presentation skills tips I’ve come across over the years.